hantman-lab/animal-soup/docs/source/installation.rst

 .. note::
     Here I am mounting ``/home:/home`` because these instructions were developed on a Linux machine.
 However, you should change the mount paths to be relevant to your machine.
-If you are on Windows, this might look something like...
+If you are on Windows, you could mount a C drive like so: ``-v /C:/C``

 .. note::
     You can mount more than one volume by simply adding additional ``-v /path/on/local/host:/container/file/structure``.
 The host files that you are mounting need